 top of page

-If you change your pricing structure and find that you're not making enough money selling what you make at wholesale, then you are simply not pricing your work correctly.
-I've heard countless excuses trying to justify underpricing, but like anyone with a "real job" you need to make a decent amount of money to live.
-In order to do that, you must price your work to accommodate both true retail and wholesale if you ever hope to "quit your day job".
+I've heard countless excuses trying to justify underpricing, but like anyone with a so-called, "real job", you need to make money to live.
+To do that, you must price your work to accommodate both true retail and wholesale if you want your business to take care of your needs.

 1. You are not your target market